osisoft/OSIsoft-Adapter-DNP3-Docs/V1/Installation/Install PI Adapter for DNP3 using Docker.md

 	docker run -d --network host dnp3adapter
 	```

-Port `5590` is accessible from the host and you can make REST calls to DNP3 Adapter from applications on the local host computer.
-In this example, all data stored by the DNP3 Adapter is stored in the container itself.
+Port `5590` is accessible from the host and you can make REST calls to DNP3 adapter from applications on the local host computer.
+In this example, all data stored by the adapter is stored in the container itself.
 When the container is deleted, the data stored is also deleted.

 ### Provide persistent storage for the Docker container